dotnet/AspNetCore.Docs/aspnetcore/release-notes/aspnetcore-9/includes/blazor.md

 ### Added `OverscanCount` parameter to `QuickGrid`

-The Blazor `QuickGrid` component now exposes an `OverscanCount` property that specifies how many additional rows are rendered before and after the visible region when virtualization is enabled.
+The [`QuickGrid`](xref:Microsoft.AspNetCore.Components.QuickGrid) component now exposes an `OverscanCount` property that specifies how many additional rows are rendered before and after the visible region when virtualization is enabled.

 The default `OverscanCount` is 3.
 The following example increases the `OverscanCount` to 4: